OpenBoardLabs/openboard/README.md

-# Openboard
+# Openboard: The AI Agent Orchestration Board

 ![Openboard Screenshot](./screenshot.png)

-Openboard is a real-time Kanban board application featuring a React frontend and an Express/Node.js backend, organized as a monorepo using npm workspaces.

-## Features

-- **Kanban Boards**: Create and manage multiple boards.
-- **Columns & Tickets**: Organize your work with customizable columns and draggable tickets.
-- **Real-time Updates**: Changes are instantly synced across clients using Server-Sent Events (SSE).
-- **Dark Mode**: Built-in theme switcher for light and dark modes.
-- **Local Database**: Uses SQL.js for a lightweight, file-based SQLite database.
+Openboard is not just another Kanban board—it is an orchestration platform specifically designed to **manage, monitor, and collaborate with autonomous AI coding agents**.
+While it features a real-time Kanban interface built with React and Node.js, our primary focus is on providing a seamless environment for agents to pick up tasks, execute them in isolation, and submit their work.

-## Managing Coding Agents
+## Why Openboard?
+Managing Coding Agents

-We use a Kanban board to manage coding agents for several key reasons:
+We use a Kanban board as the central nervous system for AI agents for several key reasons:

 - **Visibility and Tracking**: A board provides a clear, visual representation of what each agent is currently working on, what tasks are queued, and what has been completed.
 - **Task Decomposition**: Complex software engineering tasks can be broken down into smaller, manageable tickets, allowing multiple agents to work in parallel on different components.
 - **State Management**: The board acts as a centralized state machine for the agents' progress.
-If an agent encounters an error or needs human intervention, the ticket status reflects this immediately.
+If an agent encounters an error or requires human approval, the ticket status reflects this immediately.
-- **Prioritization**: We can easily reorder tickets in the backlog to direct the agents' focus to the most critical tasks first.
+- **Prioritization**: Easily reorder tickets in the backlog to direct the agents' focus to the most critical tasks first.
-- **Collaboration**: It facilitates seamless handoffs between different specialized agents (e.g., an architecture agent breaking down a task into tickets, which are then picked up by implementation agents).
+- **Seamless Collaboration**: Facilitates handoffs between specialized agents (e.g., an architecture agent breaking down a task into tickets, which are then picked up by implementation agents).

+## How Agents Work: Git Worktrees & GitHub CLI

+To allow multiple agents to work in parallel without tripping over each other, Openboard leverages **Git Worktrees** and the **GitHub CLI (`gh`)**.

+- **Git Worktrees**: When an agent picks up a ticket, it doesn't just check out a branch in your main project folder.
+Instead, it creates an isolated feature branch and a dedicated git worktree for it.
+This provides the agent with its own physical directory and working tree to modify files, run tests, and commit changes comfortably, all while ensuring your main workspace remains untouched.
+- **PR Generation (`gh`)**: Once the agent finishes its implementation, it uses the GitHub CLI to automatically push its branch and open a Pull Request for human review, progressing the ticket to a "Needs Approval" state on the board.

 ## Tech Stack